My son is 14 months old now and some infant communities accept children from 15 months!

 The important thing is considering the home environment.
 If your home environment has a stable and loving carer at all times be it a parent, a grandparent, or a helper, the most important thing a young child this age needs is a stable environment and stable carers.
 It is then pretty much enough simply to be initiated into activities of daily life, observing us or even participating while we run errands, visit the shops, post office and so on.

-After all, a recent Stanford study showed we are sending our kids to school far too early, and that in the long term, kids who delayed formal schooling up to the age of 8 like they do in Finland, had better self control and executive functioning in the later years!
+After all, a recent Stanford study showed we are sending our kids away far too early, and that in the long term, kids who delayed formal schooling up to the age of 8 like they do in Finland, had better self control and executive functioning in the later years!
 Another case for home schooling!

 However, if you are a pair of working parents and need childcare then an infant community will provide the most gentle, home away from home environment which otherwise you might prepare yourself.